 Make the Trip

-A responsible breeder loves their dogs and has nothing to hide.
+A good breeder loves their dogs and has nothing to hide.
 If the breeder is reluctant for you to visit, refuses to show you the puppies’ parents and where they live, won’t let you see the puppies up close and handle them, or wants to bring a pup to you at another location—even if that location is more convenient for you—move on.

 Trust Your Gut

-Bottom line: Would you want your dog living there?
+Don’t make any final decisions until you’ve visited, and then ask yourself: Would you want your dog living there?

 Make sure to review everything and discuss any concerns with your family or a veterinarian.
 If you’re at all uncomfortable with what you saw or were told, or feel pressured to make a quick decision, you might want to consider other options: take some time off to rethink, visit another breeder, consider a different type of puppy or an older dog, or even revisit your local adoption center.